typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 In `Services`, post the JSON file to deploy the ConductR Service.
 This can be done using json mode of the 'Deploy New Service' dialog.
 Refer to DC/OS documentation for deployment steps given the application definition JSON.

 By default ConductR will be deployed with a single core scheduler instance.
-Upon startup ConductR will launch its agent executor process on each of the available Mesos slave nodes.
+Upon startup ConductR will launch its agent executor process on each of the available Mesos agent nodes.

 Wait until the ConductR instance's health to marked as healthy before proceeding.